Budding: Animal reproduction

 In some multicellular animals, offspring may develop as outgrowths of the mother.
-Animals that reproduce by budding include corals, some sponges, some acoels (e.g., Convolutriloba), echinoderm larvae, placozoans, symbions, pterobranchians, entoproctans, some polychaetes, bryozoans, tunicates, flatworms and a single phoronid species.
+Animals that reproduce by budding include corals, some sponges, some acoels (for example, Convolutriloba), echinoderm larvae, placozoans, symbions, pterobranchians, entoproctans, some polychaetes, bryozoans, tunicates, flatworms and a single phoronid species.

 Colony division

 Colonies of some bee species have also exhibited budding behavior, such as Apis dorsata.
 Although budding behavior is rare in this bee species, it has been observed when a group of workers leave the natal nest and construct a new nest usually near the natal one.

 Virology

 In virology, budding is a form of viral shedding by which enveloped viruses acquire their external envelope from the host cell membrane, which bulges outwards and encloses the virion.

 Plant multiplication

 In agriculture and horticulture, budding refers to grafting the bud of one plant onto another.